 2. The distance between projections of $A_0$ and $B_0$ to any vertical line is estimated from below by $\varepsilon^{T_{j-1}+1}$. \end{lemma}

 {\it Proof.} 1.
-This distance is estimated from above by the sum of a) the maximal difference of $x$-coordinates of the points of the lower subset of our configuration, b) the difference of $x$-coordinates of $A_0$ and the other endpoint of the segment of our chain connecting $A_0$ with the lower subset of $\gamma$, and c) the similar difference for $B_0$.
-By the construction of $\tilde M_j$, the first of these differences is equal to $2\varepsilon^{{u_j}+1}(1 +O(\varepsilon))$, and two other ones are estimated from above by the heights of these two segments (equal to $2(1+O(\varepsilon)$) multiplied by the tangents of their decline from the vertical direction, which are estimated by $\varepsilon^{u_j+1}$ since these segments are $\varepsilon^{u_j+1}$-vertical.
-So, the entire distance is estimated by $\varepsilon^{u_j+1}(6+O(\varepsilon)) < 7 \varepsilon^{u_j+1}$.
+This distance is estimated from above by the sum of a) the maximal difference of the $x$-coordinates of points of the lower subset of our $2^j$-configuration $\Gamma$, b) the difference of the $x$-coordinates of $A_0$ and the other endpoint of the segment of our chain connecting $A_0$ with the lower subset of this configuration, and c) the similar difference for $B_0$.
+By the construction of $\tilde M_j$, the first of these differences is equal to $2\varepsilon^{{u_j}+1}(1 +O(\varepsilon))$, and the other two are estimated from above by the lengths of these two segments (equal to $2(1+O(\varepsilon))$) multiplied by their tangents with the vertical direction, which are estimated by $\varepsilon^{u_j+1}$ since these segments are $\varepsilon^{u_j+1}$-vertical.
+So, the entire distance is estimated from above by $\varepsilon^{u_j+1}(6+O(\varepsilon)) < 7 \varepsilon^{u_j+1}$.